FAQ

 This is a commitment to 5 psychotherapy sessions, 1 nutritional assessment, and 2 nutrition-specific follow-up sessions.
 While the structure of these packages can vary based on personal preferences and goals, typically we will devote the first three sessions to psychotherapy with the fourth session focusing on nutrition.
 Then, we will return to our psychotherapy sessions afterwards as a way of helping to integrate the recommended nutritional change.Our first session

-I am located at The Cabot House at 500 Kings Road in Suite 214 on the second floor.
+I am located at The Cabot House at 500 Kings Road in Suite 104 on the 1st floor.
 I have a very welcoming, warm and safe environment to talk about all your mental health and wellness needs.
-Currently, I am not in the office due to COVID-19, but still accepting video conferencing and telephone sessions.
+I am still offering virtual appointments to suit client needs.

-While Wilson Counselling is not open in the evenings and weekends at this time, there is another counsellor (O’Brien Counselling) in the same office who you can contact for availability.
+While Wilson Counselling is not open in the evenings and weekends at this time, there is another counsellor (Kelly O’Brien Counselling) in the same office who you can contact for availability.

 Of course.
 I recognize that I’m a total stranger and that sharing your innermost thoughts can be scary and overwhelming.
 I will be sure to follow whatever pace you’d like, whether this involves spending five sessions just getting to know one another or discussing your concerns right off the bat.
 I take being non-judgmental, compassionate, and genuine very seriously, and will be sure to be transparent with you about the therapy process so you know what to expect.
 Note that you are also welcome to bring a significant other, friend, or family with you at first if you feel this would be helpful for you.

 I no longer provide a sliding scale fee, but there are other services that offer low to no cost services.
-Check out the below page: //www.thoughtfulchanges.org
+Check out //thrivecapebreton.com

 Yes.
 Please let me know if you cannot make an appointment 24 hours in advance to avoid a first-time cancellation charge of $50.
 After your first-time charge, you’ll be charged the full session fee for future sessions that are not cancelled within the 24-hour window.